nabilabd/blog-site/_drafts/kriging_intro.md

 The "variogram" function can take two arguments: the first being denoting how one or more variables interact spatially, and the second is an SPDF where those variables reside.

 For the fit.variogram function, a sample variogram is the first argument.
 The second is the model, with parameters, to be fit to the sample variogram.
-For a list of all possible variograms that can be used, call "vgm()", and to see graphical properties/characteristics of these models, call "show.vgms()".
+For a list of all possible variograms that can be used, call `vgm`, and to see graphical properties/characteristics of these models, call `show.vgms`.

 With the sample and fit variogram, one can plot them together to see how well the fit was: